 Download TV shows and movies to devices.
 I love that you can download shows from Netflix and Amazon Prime Video directly onto devices so you do not need to rely on WiFi.
 Also, plane WiFi is horrible.
 This definitely keeps the kids entertained (along with snacks) and happy.

-During the New York City Trip
+New York City Family Trip – Hotel Accommodations

 Stay at a property that meets your family’s needs.
 New York City hotel rooms tend to be pretty tiny.
 Be aware of that when booking so there are no surprises when you arrive.
 It can be tricky for families.
 However, the Kimpton Hotel Eventi that we booked using our IHG® Rewards Club Premier Credit Card was the perfect fit for us.
 We booked one of their Executive One Bedroom Suites which had a living room with a separated king bedroom.
 This was the perfect fit for us!
 The girls slept together on the pull out couch and Greg and I were able to stretch out on a luxurious king bed and shut the door.
 Haha.
 Your family will probably have different needs than us, but if you’re a family of four with two small kids that like sleeping in the same bed, this is the perfect hotel accommodation.